"When God created the human being, God had in mind that we should all be like Captain Witold Pilecki, of blessed memory".

 (Pilecki in the Polish Army)

-In November 1939 Pilecki, still in Warsaw, became one of the members of the underground resistance which eventually transformed itself into the Polish Home Army.
+In November 1939 Pilecki, still in Warsaw, became one of the first members of the underground resistance which eventually transformed itself into the Polish Home Army.
 His family, stranded in Soviet occupied Poland with the Communists taking away officers of the Polish army and their families, was able to flee and join Witold in Warsaw.

 The first camp at Auschwitz was opened by the Germans in 1940.
 With the Poles uncertain as to its purpose, Pilecki proposed infiltrating to collect intelligence.
 His plan approved, he took the identity of another Pole presumed killed in September 1939 (it turned out he was not dead, leading to another hard to believe series of events too long to recount here) and prepared himself.
 On September 19, 1940 the Germans conducted a roundup in the area of Warsaw where Pilecki resided.
 Though he had the opportunity to escape he made sure he was captured.
 His last words to the companion he left behind were, "Report that I have fulfilled the order."